luukdv/color.js/readme.md

 #### Sample

-**Default**: `10`
+**Default:** `10`

 Configures how many pixels of an image should be processed.
 For example, a value of `20` means every 20th pixel is interpreted.
 A higher value means less accurate results, but better performance.
-An example of default sampling (`10`) on an image:
+An example of default sampling on an image:

 ```js
 average('img.jpg', { sample: 10 })